Gnome42/Cornell-Conversational-Analysis-Toolkit/datasets/switchboard-corpus/README.md

   * tag: a dictionary with segments of the utterance text as keys and the DAMSL act-tag of the utterance as values

 ### Conversation-Level Information
-Conversations are indexed by the original SwDa dataset IDs (i.e. 4325, 2451, 4171, etc).
+Conversations are indexed by the root of the original SwDa dataset IDs (i.e. 4325-0, 2451-0, 4171-0, etc).
 The conversation IDs can be found using:
 ```convo_ids = swda_corpus.get_conversation_ids()```

 * talk_day: the date of the conversation